marekklein/transcriptions/README.md

 # transcriptions
-Hear you can find transcriptions of the Chants (mostly from Graduale Triplex) with St. Gallen neumatic notation.
+Here you can find transcriptions of the Chants (mostly from Graduale Triplex) with St. Gallen neumatic notation.

 For every PDF file there is a GABC file too, with NABC notation included.